mirzaahsanali/Minesweeper-Java-GUI-Game/README.md

 - **Abstraction:** Abstract class for game interface.
 - **Inheritance & Polymorphism:** Game logic extends and overrides base methods.
+- **Encapsulation:** Private fields are used in classes, with public getter and setter methods to control access and modification of internal state.

 ## License